-GCCS is a co-educational Discovery Kindergarten through grade 12 school.
+GCCS is a co-educational Pre-Kindergarten through grade 12 school.
 It is our desire to partner with Bible-believing families and their churches in educating students to be well equipped for life: academically, spiritually, and socially.

 Classes at GCCS are taught from a biblical worldview and are designed to enhance and engage students in learning while challenging them to think critically.
 Curriculum is designed to prepare students for entrance into college and to be Christian leaders who impact their world.

 All students participate in daily Bible class and weekly chapel services.
 Emphasis is placed on community outreach as students in all grade levels participate in various service projects throughout the year as they seek to make a local and global impact for Christ.

 GCCS offers enrichment opportunities through Fine Arts, Technology and Athletics.
 Elementary students participate in weekly Music, Art, Physical Education, Library and Technology classes.
 Students in Intermediate, Middle and High School have the opportunity to participate in our expansive Fine Arts and Technology program through multiple elective and club offerings.
 Competitive athletic opportunities are available for students in grades 7-12.
 GCCS offers 12 different sports including our recently added Air Rifle Team.

 Grove City Christian School admits students of any race, color, or ethnic origin to all the rights, privileges, programs, and activities offered at the School.
 In addition, the School will not discriminate on the basis of race, color, or ethnic origin in the administration of its educational policies, tuition assistance, educational programs, athletics, and/or extracurricular activities.
 Grove City Christian School will not discriminate on the basis of race, color, or ethnic origin in the hiring of its certified or non-certified personnel.